Name's Alex Baranov, or Alex Xatchett (pronounced as "Hatchett", it's a long story).

 Buy the books (click on the flag) and I'll drop a link on the third volume chapters as soon as we get to posting them online.

-"Demonslayer", or "Besoboi" (actually, it's more of an "Imp-Bane", but you gotta admit, "Demonslayer" just sounds cooler) is a monthly comic book series by Bubble Comics, which I've been writing for two and a half years as of today (since issue #27).
+"Demonslayer", or "Besoboi" (actually, it's more of an "Imp-Bane", but you gotta admit, "Demonslayer" just sounds cooler) is a monthly comic book series by Bubble Comics, which I've been writing for 4 years as of today (since issue #25).

 It deals with a man caught in a war between Heaven and Hell.
 With artists like Vasin, Kay and Phobs, the series enjoys popularity with the Russian readers, and we hope to get an English version for new and potential readers next year.